Long-term mental health and wellness of South African children treated for multisystem inflammatory syndrome in children: An observational study

 Author Biographies

-Dr. Deepthi R. Abraham, Pediatric Rheumatology and Immunology Clinical Services, Department of Pediatrics and Child-Health, Faculty of Medicine and Health Sciences Stellenbosch University Cape Town, South Africa
+D R Abraham, Department of Paediatrics and Child Health, Faculty of Medicine and Health Sciences, Stellenbosch University and Tygerberg Academic Hospital, Cape Town, South Africa

 Clinical Head, Pediatric Rheumatology and Immunology Clinical Services, Department of Pediatrics and Child-Health, Faculty of Medicine and Health Sciences Stellenbosch University, Cape Town, South Africa

-Dr. Nurea A. Yunis, Department of Pediatrics and Child Health, Faculty of Medicine and Health Sciences Stellenbosch University and Tygerberg Academic Hospital, Cape Town, South Africa.
+N A Yunis, Department of Paediatrics and Child Health, Faculty of Medicine and Health Sciences, Stellenbosch University and Tygerberg Academic Hospital, Cape Town, South Africa

 Paediatric Rheumatologist Department of Pediatrics and Child Health, Faculty of Medicine and Health Sciences Stellenbosch University and Tygerberg Academic Hospital, Cape Town, South Africa.